MarianneLawless/Project-2018-Programming-and-Scripting/README.md

 ### Project Overview

 The following project concerns the well-known Fisher's Iris data set.
 The project entails the researching of the data set, and then writing documnentation and code in the Python programmining language based on that research
-I have broken down this project into several smaller tasks that are easier to solve, and plugged these together after they have been completed. i have done this by using the following guidelines:
+I have broken down this project into several smaller tasks that are easier to solve, and plugged these together after they have been completed.I have done this by using the following guidelines:

-* Research background information about the data setand write a summary about it.
+* Research background information about the data set and write a summary about it.
 * Keep a list of references that I am using in completing this project.
 * I have downloaded the data set and written some Python code to investigate it.
 * I have also written code that I hace been using throughout this module and tested it on the Iris data set